-Arborvitae are awesome landscaping conifers that grow up to 15m in height with a 5m spread.
+Arborvitae is awesome landscaping conifers that grow up to 15m in height with a 5m spread.

 They like to grow in full to partial sun on almost any type of well-drained, organic soil.

-Arborvitae are fast-growing and low care which makes them a top choice for many landscapes, especially as privacy screens or hedges.
+Arborvitae is fast-growing and low care which makes them a top choice for many landscapes, especially as privacy screens or hedges.